Photo of Noble Park train station with giant letters 'NPK' standing outside

 Activations will promote inclusiveness, being available to people of all ages, abilities, and backgrounds.
 The program will aid business resilience and sustainability through increased visitation and potential support for employment creation as well as community engagement and volunteering opportunities.

-The Suburban Revitalisation program is providing $60,000 in funding for the project and it's anticipated to be completed in 2023.
+The Suburban Revitalisation program is providing $60,000 in funding for the project, which is anticipated to be completed in late 2023.
 The project is being delivered in partnership with the City of Greater Dandenong.

 The ‘Link Road’ in Noble Park has been newly named ‘Muderra Way’, the first indigenously named road in Greater Dandenong.
 Muderra Way will be transformed with an extensive indigenous artwork reflecting the meaning of ‘Muderra’, being ‘Torrential Rain’ in the language of the Bunurong people.